BiodataAnalysisGroup/metaDIEA/Hisat2-StringTie/README.md

 ### Installing

-The bold parts of each command should be changed to reflect the user's setup
+The bold parts of each command should be changed to reflect the user's setup.

 Download the Dockerfile in someplace visible from your path, preferably inside an empty folder.